pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 what open access means to us and how that influences our approach to business and software design.

+This post is somewhat of a reaction to the open access movement, and some of the frustrations I've felt.
+It is as if open access is this bolt-on attachment to the paper-publication paradigm that is touted as solving all our problems with research---that it will open up research to the world.
+Yet the problem of open access lies deeper, and we will not reach those promised blessings of universal access and understanding unless we delve down and solve the problems that have been holding back our entire research infrastructure.

 During the course of writing what has turned into a treatise, I've had to bring together a broad spectrum of ideas in order to render a complete picture of where we've come from and where we're going as a society.
 I've needed to reach